Four Seasons Centre: R. Fraser Elliott Hall

-Other design elements reflect historic performance halls, including the Roman Amphitheatre.
+The hall is named after Toronto lawyer and businessman R. Fraser Elliott, who contributed CA$10 million to the project.
+Elliott died one year before the hall opened.
+Elliott had served on the board of the Canadian Opera Company.

 Exterior

 The hall was constructed on a limited budget, using contrasting materials.
 The City Room glass walls, curtain walls held by steel fixtures, look out on University Ave and Queen Street.
 The east, south and north sides are clad in dark brick.
 Windows on the north side have a view of Osgoode Hall, but the exterior on that side is unadorned.

 On the west is the sidewalk extension City Room, which is transparent and which illuminates the street.
 The solid, massive eastern facade broken only by horizontal windows, in contrast, blends into its office building and brick surroundings, towards York Street.
 John Bentley Mays states in his 2006 Canadian Architect article that East wall is "unresponsive to the need of vitality on the street."
 The southern, Richmond Street facade, also plain brick punctuated by dressing room windows, is opposite the Hilton Hotel.
-Architect Diamond defends his rather plain design, stating, "You do not make a city out of iconic pieces".
+Architect Diamond defended his rather plain design, stating, "You do not make a city out of iconic pieces."

+Two exterior features were omitted to reduce costs.
+Along Richmond Street, a glass facade overhanging the sidewalk was omitted and replaced with a blank wall.
+A roof garden was also not built.

 Richard Bradshaw Amphitheatre

-The Richard Bradshaw Amphitheatre in the City Room links Rings 3 and 4.
+The Richard Bradshaw Amphitheatre in the City Room links Rings three and four.
 It provides seating for 100 patrons.
 During the season several concerts per week in a variety of genres are presented here.

 Operatic and other production history

-Outside of the standard repertory, some of the less-often performed, new works, or national premieres performed by the Canadian Opera Company include:
+Outside of the standard opera repertory, some of the less-often performed, new works, or national premieres performed by the Canadian Opera Company include: